GLOBAL MARKETS-Biden transition and vaccine hopes drive up stocks, oil and bitcoin

 By Lawrence White and Julie Zhu

-LONDON/HONG KONG, Nov 24 (Reuters) - Stocks, oil and risk currencies including bitcoin gained on Tuesday as the formal go-ahead for U.S. President-elect Joe Biden to begin his transition burnished a November already boosted by COVID-19 vaccines.
+LONDON/HONG KONG, Nov 24 (Reuters) - Stocks, oil and risk currencies, including bitcoin, gained on Tuesday as U.S. President-elect Joe Biden got the formal go-ahead to begin his transition to the White House.

 After weeks of legal challenges to the election results, U.S. General Services Administration chief Emily Murphy wrote to Biden on Monday informing him the formal handover process could begin.